kamalgill/cloud-starterkit-flask-appengine/README.md

 Starter project template for running a Flask-based application on Google App Engine Standard Python 3 Runtime.

-The application structure of this starter kit is loosely inspired by Miguel Grinberg's [Flask Web Development (Second Edition)](http://oreilly.com/catalog/0636920089056) book, with the book's companion repo at https://github.com/miguelgrinberg/flasky
+The application structure of this starter kit is loosely inspired by the API chapter of Miguel Grinberg's [Flask Web Development (Second Edition)](http://oreilly.com/catalog/0636920089056) book, with the companion repo at https://github.com/miguelgrinberg/flasky

+## Scope of this starter kit

+The scope of this starter kit is fairly small, punting on the front-end UI implementation to avoid bloating the code and keeping the list of opinionated choices fairly minimal.

+### In scope and already implemented

+This starter kit includes the following:

+- Minimal Flask API blueprint, with a sample "hello world" handler at `app/api/hello.py`
+- Production-ready App Engine configuration (in `app.yaml`) with Flask WSGI app running via gunicorn and gevent
+- Continuous Integration (CI) workflow via GitHub Actions (see `.github/workflows/continous-integration.yaml`)
+- Unit tests via pytest (see `tests/test_api.py`)

+### Not yet implemented

+The starter kit does not yet include the following (PRs are welcome):

+- Continous deployment (CD) workflow via GitHub Actions, leveraging https://github.com/GoogleCloudPlatform/github-actions
+- Acceptance/smoke tests hitting API endpoints on App Engine post-deployment
+- Sample integration with Cloud Firestore
+- Sample auth integration

 ## Development Setup Requirements